Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @image latex /user_guides/modeling_algos/images/modeling_algos_image030.png "Cone"

 @subsubsection occt_modalg_4_1_6 Sphere
 *BRepPrimAPI_MakeSphere* class allows creating spherical primitives.
-Like a cylinder, a  sphere is created either in the default coordinate system or in a given  coordinate system (gp_Ax2).
+Like a cylinder, a  sphere is created either in the default coordinate system or in a given  coordinate system *gp_Ax2*.
 There are four constructions:

   * From a radius - builds a full  sphere.
   * From a radius and an angle - builds  a lune (digon).
   * From a radius and two angles - builds a wraparound spherical segment between two latitudes.
-The angles a1, a2 must follow the relation: PI/2 <= a1 < a2 <= PI/2.
+The angles *a1* and *a2* must follow the relation: <i>PI/2 <= a1 < a2 <= PI/2 </i>.
   * From a radius and three angles - a combination of two previous methods builds a portion of spherical segment.

 The following code  builds four spheres from a radius and three angles.